 Since MURS uses VHF frequencies it's good for short-range communication, particularly outdoors where VHF frequencies perform best.
 VHF frequencies are prone to "dead spots" indoors.

 There are five MURS channels, and the channel bandwiths are either 11.25 kHz, or 20.00 kHz, for each channel.
 The channel frequencies and (bandwidth) are:

 - 151.940 MHz (11.25 kHz)

 So, the first 3 frequencies are narrowband, and the second 2 frequencies are wideband.
 Any MURS radio must conform to these frequencies AND these bandwiths.

 - Within any area where radio service is regulated by the FCC.

 - Aboard any vessel of the United States, with the permission of the captain, while the vessel is traveling either domestically or in international waters.

 - MURS operation is not authorized aboard aircraft in flight.

-There are currently very few radios on the market that are approved by the FCC for MURS.
+Currently there are very few radios on the market that are specifically approved by the FCC for MURS.